Shubamium/Delichan/ExcelBasic.md

 # Excel/Spreadsheet Basic Tutorial
-If you're having trouble remembering how to use excel feel free to read through this one!
+If you're having trouble remembering how to use excel, You can follow through this tutorial again!

 Excel is an app for creating tables.
 You can visit google spreadsheet here!